Japan Ski Tours

 Ski related gear

 • A heavy duty Ski bag/ Snowboard bag with wheels.
-Unless you add 2 days to your trip at the beginning and end to allow time for mailing your big bags, you'll be hauling your ski bags on the trains once or twice.
+Unless you add 2 days to your trip at the beginning and end to allow time for mailing your big bags, you'll be hauling your ski bags on the trains a few times.
 To be able to move through train stations with minimum hassle, ski bags with wheels are highly recommended.

 • Boots, poles